larytet/binlog/README.md

 }
 ```

-The following popular formats are not supported: "%v", "%T", "%c"
+The following popular formats are not supported: "%v", "%T", "%c", "%p"